Web Design Disciplines Explained Through the Medium of Dungeons & Dragons | January 27, 2012

 There is one caveat here and that’s that Bard character.
 Bards were a really weird class and therefore not something many people played.
 They had to have really high ability scores across a range of attributes.
 They also had to start out as a Fighter, then duel class as a Fighter-Thief and then finally duel class as a druid.
 It’s only after going through this long and laborious process that they could become a 1st level Druid and start all over again.

 I think this is the position a lot of UX practitioners have found themselves in.
-Rather than going through the higher education track, they have worked their way thought the design and development professions, never settling on either.
+Rather than going through the higher education track, they have worked their way through the design and development professions, never settling on either.
 Instead they will get to a medium level of mastery before getting bored or distracted by something else.
-As such, there is a subtle but important difference between a designer and developer who does a bit of UX (think multi-class character) and a self trained UX practitioner (think a multi class character who took a specific set of steps in order to change class to a Druid).
+As such, there is a subtle but important difference between a designer and developer who does a bit of UX (think multi-class character) and a self trained UX practitioner (think a multiclass character who took a specific set of steps in order to change class to a Druid).

 And that’s it.
 My slightly laboured, incredibly nerdy description of the web design industry, as explained through the medium of D&D.